Hypnotherapy and Clinical Hypnosis

 Is self-hypnosis easy to learn?

-Yes, it is easy to learn self-hypnosis under the guidance of a skilled hypnotherapist.
+It is easy to learn self-hypnosis under the guidance of a skilled hypnotherapist.
 Once you have mastered it you can achieve it on your own, anytime.
 Watch this self-hypnosis video to learn how to do it.
 Entering hypnosis is simply a mind skill, and hypnotherapists commonly believe that regular hypnotism is nothing more than assisted self-hypnosis.

 In fact, self-hypnosis is the goal in many therapeutic applications of clinical hypnotherapy, such as for pain management, stress management and natural childbirth.
 A trained clinical hypnotherapist can help you learn effective methods of visualisation and imagery, to help you feel calmer and in control in any situation.